Bassline (music genre): Niche Nightclub

-Niche Nightclub was established in 1992 by Steve Baxendale out of an abandoned warehouse on Sheffield's Sidney Street as a club for underground house music and later speed garage.
+In 1992, Steve Baxendale opened Niche Nightclub in an abandoned warehouse on Sheffield's Sidney Street as an underground music venue, playing house music and later speed garage.
 The club was subjected to frequent raids by South Yorkshire Police throughout the 90s and early 2000s.
-As the bassline scene evolved, and Niche's popularity with it, the name of the club Niche became synonymous with the genre.
+As the bassline scene evolved, and Niche's popularity with it, the name of the club became synonymous with the genre.

 In November 2005, the club was stormed by 300 officers in a raid named "Operation Repatriation", and closed, despite a lack of charges against the club's owners.
-According to Steve Baxendale, Sheffield's police force argued that the club attracted an undesirable clientele and gangs due to heavy drug use inside the club, although it was also argued that the raid was the result of discrimination due to the club's increasing popularity with the Black British community in 2005.
+According to Steve Baxendale, Sheffield's police force told him they targeted the venue due to the heavy drug use on the premises, although he believed it was because the police thought it brought Black gang violence to the city.
 Sheffield's police force have stated "the only gun crime related to nightlife in Sheffield has been with bassline".
-However, according to Steve Baxendale, the controversy resulting from Operation Repatriation increased the popularity of the genre.
+Baxendale said the controversy resulting from Operation Repatriation increased the popularity of the genre.

-After Niche's closure, Club Vibe was opened by Steve Baxendale on Sheffield's Charter Row, with an agreement with South Yorkshire Police not to use the name Niche, and DJs restricted to playing classic bassline house and vocal tracks, with a ban on "4x4" productions.
+After Niche's closure, Club Vibe was opened by Steve Baxendale on Sheffield's Charter Row, with an agreement with South Yorkshire Police not to use the name Niche.
+DJs were restricted to playing classic bassline house and vocal tracks; 4x4 productions were banned.
 High levels of security were eventually relaxed in 2009, and the Vibe premises were expanded and renamed to Niche.

 After a stabbing occurred outside the club in 2010, a local court forced the club to require membership cards, and the excessive restrictions governing bassline events eventually caused the club's permanent closure.

-After repeated attempts by Niche's DJs to re-open the club at its original location on Sidney Street failed due to obstruction by Sheffield City Council and South Yorkshire Police, the original Niche building was scheduled for demolition in 2016.
+Niche's DJs attempted to re-open the club at its original location on Sidney Street multiple times, but these proposals were opposed by Sheffield City Council and South Yorkshire Police.
+The original Niche building was ultimately scheduled for demolition in 2016.